mostafaeltahawy/jobManagement/README.md

 ### Usage

-1. Start the backend server:
+1. Start the backend server using Nodemon for automatic restarts on file changes:

    cd backend
-   npm start
+   npm run dev

    The backend server will be running at [http://localhost:3000](http://localhost:3000).